bduffany/buildbuddy-nodejs-example/README.md

-- [x] **BuildBuddy**: Makes Bazel _even faster_ for large, complex projects by allowing cached artifacts to be shared across developer machines (remote cache), and enabling massively parallel build execution.
-Also provides a nice UI for your builds so you can navigate build logs easily and visualize where all the time is being spent in your build.
+- [x] **BuildBuddy**: Makes Bazel _even faster_ for large, complex projects by allowing cached artifacts to be shared across developer machines (remote cache), and enabling massively parallel remote build execution.
+Also provides a Web UI to view your build logs, details, timing profile, and much more.

 - [x] **rules_nodejs**: Bazel rules for frontend projects.
-Includes a working setup of **ts_devserver** which allows you to make changes to your frontend code and see the changes immediately in your browser.

-- [x] **TypeScript**, **React**, **esbuild**, **Node.js**, **express**: popular technology choices for building modern Web apps, each with a rich community.
+- [x] **TypeScript**, **React**, **esbuild**, **Node.js**, **express**: popular technology choices for building modern Web apps.

 ## How to use this template